 Egypt 13: Old Egyptian Museum

-Now unofficially the Old Egyptian Museum since the GEM opened last year, this Victorian-looking building still has plenty of stuff worth seeing.
+Now unofficially the Old Egyptian Museum since the GEM opened last year, this turn-of-the-century building still has plenty of stuff worth seeing.

 Pharoah Ramesses II